We’ve already put together a list of what might be some of the most eco friendly, sustainable and animal friendly fibres.

 If we take CO2 emissions per tonne of spun fiber, and embodied energy required for example – according to Oecotextiles, synthetic fibres use more and emit more than natural fibres (according to certain measurements).

-– It is mainly derived from petroleum and the oil manufacturing industry is the world’s largest pollutant (and fossil fuels are not renewable).
+– It is mainly derived from petroleum, and the oil manufacturing industry is currently the world’s largest pollutant (according to some sources)

-Having said that, there is recyclable polyester available now, which is made from recycled plastic bottles
+Having said that, there is recyclable polyester available now, which is made from recycled plastic bottles.
+And some types of plant based polyester are also available.

-– It uses many chemicals, dyes, finishers and so on during the production process
+– It uses many chemicals, dyes, finishing chemicals, and other chemicals during the production process

-One of the contentious things about synthetic fibres though is that there is also a range of benefits that come along with them.
+One of the contentious things about synthetic fibres though is that there is also a range of benefits that come along with them as well.

 – Use a lot of agricultural land